carlos4242/raspberry-weather/README.md

 Nextly, go to http://forecast.io/, check that you can get the forecast for your area, get the latitude/longitude values and sign up as a developer to get an API key https://developer.forecast.io/.

-Modify your config.json in the project this way...
+Create your config.json in the project director like this...
 {
  "key":"<put your dark sky api key in here>", "latitude":<put your latitude in here>,